Skip to main content

 Are photos available for purchase?

 App State contracts with photography vendor GradImages to provide high-quality graduation photos to graduates and their families.
-GradImages will send proofs of the commencement ceremony photos taken of graduates to their App State email unless they opt-out of receiving proofs.
+GradImages will send proofs of the commencement ceremony photos taken of graduates to their App State email unless they opt out of receiving proofs.
+Proofs will be sent approximately 3-7 business days following the ceremony.
 Ordering photos is completely optional.
 There is no obligation to buy commencement photos.

 Can I bring flowers for my graduate?